holt/syringe/README.md

 ## Overview ##

-Syringe works by examining the parameter definition of a previously bound function and then _inoculating_ that function with one or more pointers to any corresponding data items located inside a predefined registry.
-That is, when a Syringe-bound function executes, the parameters are reconciled against a registry of data objects and are passed in automatically.
-If the arguments aren't found in the registry then they will be treated like ordinary passed parameters.
+Syringe works by taking a function and inoculating it with deep or shallow _references_ to data items located inside a predefined data registry.
+When a Syringe-bound function executes, the references are reconciled against the registry and the _actual_ data items are passed to the function automatically.
+This is best illustrated with a simple example.

-Let's see what this looks like using a simple example.
 Initialize a new Syringe object instance:
 ```javascript
 var syr = Syringe.create({
     'age': {